kartoshhka/jupyter-games/README.md

 Jupyter Games
 ======

-Examples of games that can be ran with Jupyter Notebook.
+Examples of games that can be run with Jupyter Notebook.

 Contents: